epfl-ada/ada-2022-project-abrakadAda/README.md

 ## Research questions
 3 different research dimension :
 ### Spatial analysis :
-Does the location of the links in the wikipedia article have an influence on the decisions of the players ? <br\>
+Does the location of the links in the wikipedia article have an influence on the decisions of the players ? <br/>
-Does the average difference between the location of the clicked link and the best link is significant ? <br\>
+Does the average difference between the location of the clicked link and the best link is significant ? <br/>

 Resources :